How to Use HTML5 Fullscreen API

 Now, you should see the iOS linen texture in fullscreen mode.

-ios linen texture
+Fullscreen iOS linen texture

 That’s it.
 You can head over to the demo page to see it in action.
-Since, we do not specify the function with the Firefox syntax, this demo will only work in Webkit Browsers, Google Chrome and Safari
+Since we do not specify the function with the Firefox syntax, this demo will only work in Webkit Browsers: Google Chrome and Safari.

 Further References